With the arrival of peak season beginning in January, Florida Grapefruit really shine.

 Extra time spent in Florida’s sub-tropical climate enhances its sweet taste, creating a grapefruit that appeals to a wide range of palates.

-“Many regions around the world produce grapefruit,” said Doug Ackerman, executive director of the Florida Department of Citrus.
-“But the same thing that makes Florida everyone’s favorite travel destination is what makes our grapefruit amazing.
+“Many regions around the world produce grapefruit,” said Samantha Lane, director of global marketing at the Florida Department of Citrus (FDOC).
+“But the same thing that makes Florida the ideal place to visit is what makes our grapefruit amazing.
 Our climate can’t be beat.”

 Much of Florida’s grapefruit is grown in the Indian River region of the state.
 Located on the east coast of Florida, the Indian River stretches more than 200 miles south from Daytona to West Palm Beach.